duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/00_skeleton/03_running_exercises.md

     laptop $ cd dt-exercises

-In here you will see a number of foldrers.
+In here you will see a number of folders.
 Each folder corresponds to an exercise.
 It is recommended that you install the requirements (this can be in a `virtualenv` if you prefer of course):

     laptop $ pip install -r requirements.txt